This post was originally published in Nov 2019 and has been updated with new content.

-The below example is a fake SharePoint notification generated from a compromised Office 365 account and displaying a message notification.
-The phisher likely infiltrated Office 365 through a previously undetected phishing campaign:
+The below example is a fake SharePoint notification generated from a compromised account and displaying a message notification.
+The phisher likely infiltrated Microsoft 365 through a previously undetected phishing campaign:

 Recently, we’re seeing attachments that are not attachments but phishing links that look like attachments.
 When a user clicks on the attachment to preview or download it, they’re automatically directed to a phishing page or malware/ransomware is automatically downloaded onto the computer.

-A phishing link is a URL that directs a user to a phishing page that impersonates a popular brand.
-Phishing links are hidden behind anchor text with calls to action such as “Sign in,” “View here,” “Click here,” “Preview document,” and “Update account settings.”
+A phishing link is a URL that directs a user to a web page that impersonates a popular brand.
+URLs are hidden behind anchor text with calls to action such as “Sign in,” “View here,” “Click here,” “Preview document,” and “Update account settings.”
 Hovering over anchor text will reveal a phishing URL, and many savvy email users know this and do check the links.
 To avoid detection, phishers obfuscate the URL using these techniques:

-- URL redirects: With a phishing technique known as “time-bombing,” phishers use clean, legitimate URLs in phishing emails and then create redirects to phishing pages after the emails have bypassed filters and been successfully delivered.
+- URL redirects: With a technique known as “time-bombing,” phishers use clean, legitimate URLs in the emails and then create redirects to phishing pages after the emails have bypassed filters and been successfully delivered.

 - Text-based image obfuscation: Popular in sextortion emails, image-as-text obfuscation is an image-only email that functions as a link.
 To a user, the body of the email looks like text, but it’s a clickable image hosted on a website (example below).

 Filters scanning for malicious links can—and do—overlook them if the email also includes clean links to legitimate webpages.
-Including legitimate URLs is a practice that’s becoming more common and one that features prominently in the latest phishing emails detected by Vade Secure.
+Including legitimate URLs is a practice that’s becoming more common and one that features prominently in the latest threats detected by Vade Secure.

 A phishing email that includes legitimate links fools users as much as filters.
 The more links the email includes, the less likely the user is to check each and every link.
 Additionally, when an email includes links to helpful resources, such as a support email address, the email appears even more legitimate in the eyes of a user.